-Affected animals are genetically female with a normal female chromosome complement (60 XX), but phenotypically show great variation from phenotypic male (Plate 1.4) to phenotypic female (Plate 1.5).
-Some animals are obviously abnormal at birth with a normal vulva but enlarged clitoris or a penile clitoris.
-The gonads are generally testes or ovotestes, which may be abdominal or scrotal and phenotypic males may have a shortened penis (hypospadias), hypoplastic testes or sperm granuloma in the head of the epididymis.
+Affected animals are genetically female with a normal female chromosome complement (60 XX), but phenotypically show great variation from phenotypic male (Plate 1.4) to phenotypic female.
+Some animals are obviously abnormal at birth with a normal vulva but enlarged clitoris or penile clitoris.
+The gonads are generally testes or ovotestes which may be abdominal or scrotal, and phenotypic males may have a shortened penis (hypospadias), hypoplastic testes or sperm granuloma in the head of the epididymis.
 Other animals may reach maturity before being detected and may present as being anoestrus.
 A phenotypically female animal may have male characteristics due to internal testes.

 Intersexes with female appearance are sometimes presented as kids or goatlings with a history of anoestrus.
-Although the vulva is normal, there is no true vagina or cervix, the clitoris may be enlarged and the anogenital distance may be > 3 cm.
+Although the vulva is normal, there is no true vagina or cervix, the clitoris may be enlarged and the anogential distance may be >3 cm.
 The presence or absence of a vagina of proper length should always be investigated in anoestrus kids.
-The absence of a vagina can be demonstrated by gently inserting a lubricated plastic rod, for example a ballpoint pen, into the vulva (Plates 1.6 and 1.7) or endoscopically.
+The absence of a vagina can be demonstrated by gently inserting a lubricated plastic rod, e.g. a ball-point pen, into the vulva (Plates 1.5 and 1.6) or endoscopically.
 Care should be taken not to mistake a persistent hymen for a shortened vagina.